bob-606/5.easa.fi/README.md

 ## 4. Stabilization around the lateral axis during cruise is achieved by the...
-Stabilization around the lateral axis during cruise is achieved by the...
 - wing flaps.
 - vertical rudder.
 - airlerons.